-But if you want to become an expert, you need to spend time learning about each component, function and option that you can change in your camera.
-After that, you should spend time practising and using those functions so that you can find when and how to utilise them best.
+But if you want to become an expert, you need to spend time learning about each component, function, and option that you can change in your camera.
+After that, you should spend time practicing with those functions so that you can find when and how to use them best.

 There is tons of information online that can teach you all you need to know about the different parts of a camera for any type of camera.
 But for the time being, this quick guide should help you get started.